Sodium nitrite: Food additive and preservative

-Sodium nitrite is used to speed up the curing of meat and also impart an attractive pink color.
+Sodium nitrite is used to speed up the curing of meat, inhibit the germination of Clostridium botulinum spores, and also impart an attractive pink color.
 Nitrite reacts with the meat myoglobin to cause color changes, first converting to nitrosomyoglobin (bright red), then, on heating, to nitrosohemochrome (a pink pigment).

 Historically, salt has been used for the preservation of meat.
-The salt-preserved meatproduct was usually brownish-gray in color.
+The salt-preserved meat product was usually brownish-gray in color.
 When sodium nitrite is added with the salt, the meat develops a red, then pink color, which is associated with cured meats such as ham, bacon, hot dogs, and bologna.

 In the early 1900s, irregular curing was commonplace.
 This led to further research surrounding the use of sodium nitrite as an additive in food, standardizing the amount present in foods to minimize the amount needed while maximizing its food additive role.
 Through this research, sodium nitrite has been found to give taste and color to the meat and inhibit lipid oxidation that leads to rancidity, with varying degrees of effectiveness for controlling growth of disease-causing microorganisms.
 The ability of sodium nitrite to address the above-mentioned issues has led to production of meat with extended storage life and has improved desirable color and taste.
 According to scientists working for the meat industry, nitrite has improved food safety.
-This view is disputed in the light of its ineffectiveness against botulism and the possible carcinogenic effects caused by adding nitrites to meat.
+This view is disputed in the light of the possible carcinogenic effects caused by adding nitrites to meat.

 Nitrite has the E number E250.
 Potassium nitrite (E249) is used in the same way.
-It is approved for usage in the EU, USA and Australia and New Zealand.
+It is approved for usage in the European Union, USA, and Australia and New Zealand.